-Let $\mathbf{A}$ be an $n \times n$ matrix of integers.
-We present details of our Maple implementation of a modular method for computing the characteristic polynomial of $\mathbf{A}$ .
+Let \mathbf{A} be an $n \times n$ matrix of integers.
+In this paper we present details of our Maple implementation of a modular method for computing the characteristic polynomial of \mathbf{A} .
 Our implementation considers several different representations for the computation modulo primes, including the use of double precision floats.

-The algorithm presently implemented in Maple releases 7-10 is the Berkowitz algorithm.
-We present some timings comparing the two algorithms on large matrices arising from an application in combinatorics of Jocelyn Quaintance.
+The algorithm presently implemented in Maple releases 7-9 is the Berkowitz algorithm.
+We present some timings comparing the two methods on a large sparse matrix arising from an application in combinatorics, and also some randomly generated dense matrices.